kisio/yolo/Stage_two/explanation.md

    - Real credentials are excluded via .gitignore

 2. **Network Security**:
-   - Security group restricts access to necessary ports only
+   - Firewall rules restrict access to necessary ports only
    - SSH access can be limited to specific IP addresses

 3. **Credential Management**:
-   - AWS credentials are managed externally
+   - GCP credentials are managed externally
    - No hardcoded secrets in the repository

 ## Best Practices Implemented